foxostro/arbarlith2/README.txt

 Steps to build on Mac OS X
 ---------------------------
-NOTE: Tested on 10.5 for the most part.
-Until a stable SDL release can build on 10.6, Snow Leopard will not be supported.
+NOTE: Tested on 10.5 and 10.6.
-1. Download and build other prerequisites:
+1. Download and build prerequisites:
 	$ pushd bootstrap
 	$ ./bootstrap.sh
 	$ popd